wrynearson/jekyll-klise/_posts/2020-04-28-building-map-bainbridge.md

 I've always loved maps.
 The differet ways we represent the physical world on a small screenor piece of paper is fascinating.
 I could spend hours looking at subway maps, old world maps,or beautiful topo maps.
 They're such a powerful mix of technical prowess and art (maybe that's why I love photography).

 Maps, and other visualizations, are a great way to turn complicated or abstract information intosomething understandable.
-Early on my journey to learn how to visualize data, I've been incrediblyinspired by recent works of data journalism, especially from the New York Times.
+Early on my journey to learn how to visualize data, I've been inspired by recent works of data journalism, especially from the New York Times.

 #### Inspiration